datocms/documentation/src/hugo/modular-content.md

 **Note** This guide assumes you have a basic knowledge of how *Modular content* fields work in DatoCMS.
 If this is not the case, please read [this introduction](/schema/modular-content.html) first.
 </div>

-Suppose a `blog_post` model has a modular content field called `content`, which in turn accepts the following models as [building-blocks](/schema/modular-content.html):
+Suppose a `blog_post` model has a modular content field called `content`, which in turn accepts the following [building-blocks](/schema/modular-content.html):

 * Model `blog_post_text_block`: made of a `text` field (*multi-paragraph text*);
 * Model `blog_post_quote_block`: made of a `quote` field (*multi-paragraph text*) and `author` field (*single-line string*);